with ssh() pt3.5: Clarifying a little

 with ssh (pickle.dumps (<module>))), 'localhost', allow_agent=False, password='foobarbaz') as <random_var>: s= <random_var> (i, o, e)= s i.write (b'no! maybe!\n') print (o.readlines ()) print (e.readlines ())

-is built by creating an ast.Module
+where <module> is built by creating an ast.Module who's body is the with's body;

-is a name randomly generated (it's a sequence of 4 groups of
+and <random_var> is a name randomly generated (it's a sequence of 4 groups of

-a lowercase letter and an digit; for instance, j6r3t8y9
+a lowercase letter and an digit; for instance, j6r3t8y9).

 The execution of said program gives the following: